 Many SMEs in Malaysia opted for business loans as an appropriate means of financing.
-Banks like Maybank, BSN, RHB Bank, Alliance Bank and UOB are some of the banks offering financing services at reasonable rates to the entrepreneurs.
+Banks like Maybank, BSN, RHB Bank, Alliance Bank and UOB are some of the banks offering financing services at reasonable rates to entrepreneurs.

 While applying, the entrepreneur must remember that the loan must not be more than what the business requires at any point in time.
-Once the amount is received the entrepreneur must aim at optimum utilisation of funds.
+Once the amount is received the entrepreneur must aim at the optimum utilisation of funds.
 Any amount kept idle would only add a financial burden on the business.
 The loan procedure is time-consuming enough.
 Therefore when the lender disburses the fund, the business must start utilising the fund without delay.

 Productive business venture

-Business owners mostly probably require additional fund for a high yielding business venture.
+Business owners mostly probably require additional funds for a high-yielding business venture.
 Therefore, the loan amount should be invested for the given venture as soon as possible.
-The probable yield of the said venture must be more than the interest amount at all cost.
+The probable yield of the said venture must be more than the interest amount at all costs.
 In a nutshell, the business must have a clear understanding of what it is to gain from its new project by using the loan.
 Return on investment must be justifiable.

 Upgradation is a wide term in business parlance.
-It includes up-gradation of technology, software, techniques and much more.
-New capital may mean new equipment to spur production, larger inventory to multiply sales, improve technology to streamline production etc. The business should consider capital expenditure on upgraded plants and equipments which would yield long term benefits.
+It includes the up-gradation of technology, software, techniques and much more.
+New capital may mean new equipment to spur production, larger inventory to multiply sales, improve technology to streamline production etc. The business should consider capital expenditure on upgraded plants and equipment which would yield long-term benefits.
 The software must be updated so as to cater to all the upcoming business requirements.

 Long term investment

-- New equipment and locations: better equipment and a good location is always a good area for investment
+- New equipment and locations: better equipment and a good location is always good area for investment

 - Training: Human resource is the core resource of an organisation.
-The capital could be used to provide training to staff and enhancing their potential.
+The capital could be used to provide training to staff and enhance their potential.

 - Innovation: the business must be sensitive towards the changing need of the customer and consider upgrading their product